 8.1.
-What is the Trustee's policy on the realisation of investments?
+What is the Trustees' policy on the realisation of investments?

-The Trustee cannot usually directly influence the managers' policies where the Trustee holds assets in pooled funds.
-The investment managers have discretion over the timing of realisation of investments of the Scheme and in considerations relating to the liquidity of investments.
+The Trustees cannot usually directly influence the managers' policies where the Trustees hold assets in pooled funds.
+The investment managers have discretion over the timing of realisation of investments of the Group and in considerations relating to the liquidity of investments.

-When appropriate, the Trustee, on the administrators' recommendation, decides on the amount of cash required for benefit payments and other outgoings, and informs the investment managers of any liquidity requirements.
-The Trustee's preference is for investments that are readily realisable but recognises that achieving a well-diversified portfolio may mean holding some investments that are less liquid (eg property).
+When appropriate, the Trustees, on the administrators' recommendation, decide on the amount of cash required for benefit payments and other outgoings, and inform the investment managers of any liquidity requirements.
+The Trustees' preference is for investments that are readily realisable.

 8.2.
-Consideration of financially material and non-financial matters
+Consideration of financially material and non-financial matters skills and processes to do this, and from time to time reviews how their managers are taking account of these issues in practice.

-The Trustee has considered how environmental, social, governance ("ESG") and ethical factors should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.
+The Trustees have considered how environmental, social, governance ("ESG") and ethical factors should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Group and its members.

-The Trustee expects its investment managers to take account of financially material considerations (including climate change and other ESG considerations).
-The Trustee seeks to appoint managers that have appropriate skills and processes to do this, and from time to time reviews how its managers are taking account of these issues in practice.
+The Trustees expect their investment managers to take account of financially material considerations (including climate change and other ESG considerations).
+The Trustees seek to appoint managers that have appropriate

-The Trustee has limited influence over managers' investment practices where assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.
+The Trustees have limited influence over managers' investment practices where assets are held in pooled funds, but they encourage their managers to improve their practices where appropriate.

-The Trustee does not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
+The Trustees do not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.